Learning normalized image densities via dual score matching: Experimental details

 \subsection{Energy network architecture}

-\paragraph{UNet architecture.} Our UNet architecture is composed of $3$ encoder blocks, a middle block, and $3$ decoder blocks.
+\paragraph{UNet architecture.} Our UNet architecture $s_\theta$ is composed of $3$ encoder blocks, a middle block, and $3$ decoder blocks.
 Each block is itself composed of $3$ layers, each a sequence of bias-free convolution, normalization, and non-linearity, for a total of $21$ layers.
 The first convolutional layer of each encoder block but the first and the middle block has a stride of $2$ (downsampling, in both vertical and horizontal directions), and the last convolutional layer of each decoder block (except for the last one and the middle block) is transposed with a stride of $2$ (upsampling).
 The output of each encoder block is concatenated to the input of the corresponding decoder block (which comes from the output of the corresponding encoder block, via a ``skip connection'').
 The number of channels is doubled in each block, starting from a base value of $64$ at the coarsest scale.
 We replace ReLUs with GeLUs to ensure that $\nabla_y U_\theta$ is differentiable.
 Thus, $U_\theta$ is only approximately quadratically homogeneous.
+As a result, and because training does not result in an exactly conservative $s_\theta$, $\nabla_y U_\theta(y,t)$ should be computed directly as opposed to using $s_\theta$.

 \paragraph{Normalization.} We also replace batch normalizations, whose behavior during the backward pass is incompatible with a second back-propagation, with a homogeneous version of instance normalization \citep{ulyanov2016instance-normalization}.
 If the input $x$ consists of $C$ channels $(x_c)_{1\leq c \leq C}$, and its spatial mean is $\mu(x) \in \RR^C$, each channel is normalized according to